| The way our ancestors cured ills.

 a tincture to fight winter ills, like colds or flu.
 A tincture is the combination

+of an herb with either alcohol, vinegar or glycerin.
 To make a nettle infusion, measure out 1 ounce of

 the dried nettle leaves.
 Boil a quart of water.
 Put the dried leaves into a